NKN Price Tops $0.0258 (NKN)

-NKN (CURRENCY:NKN) traded up 9.7% against the US dollar during the 1-day period ending at 7:00 AM ET on January 22nd.
-Over the last seven days, NKN has traded 22.5% higher against the US dollar.
-NKN has a total market capitalization of $15.06 million and $4.21 million worth of NKN was traded on exchanges in the last 24 hours.
-One NKN token can now be purchased for $0.0258 or 0.00000081 BTC on popular cryptocurrency exchanges.
+NKN (CURRENCY:NKN) traded 5.6% lower against the U.S. dollar during the 1 day period ending at 14:00 PM ET on January 26th.
+NKN has a market cap of $15.07 million and $1.91 million worth of NKN was traded on exchanges in the last day.
+One NKN token can now be purchased for approximately $0.0258 or 0.00000080 BTC on major cryptocurrency exchanges.
+During the last week, NKN has traded up 2.3% against the U.S. dollar.

 - KnoxFS (old) (KFX) traded up 4.3% against the dollar and now trades at $19.25 or 0.00049793 BTC.